Skip to content

 • Floors are enforced only while budget remains; if floors exceed remaining budget, all floors are scaled down proportionally to fit the budget.

-• Balanced unmanaged reserve keeps the unmanaged floor closer to the learned minimum.
+• Balanced background usage reserve keeps the background floor closer to the learned minimum.

-• Conservative unmanaged reserve raises the unmanaged floor toward the robust reserve envelope.
+• Conservative background usage reserve raises the background floor toward the robust reserve envelope.

-• Controlled service-floor influence stays fixed when changing unmanaged reserve mode.
+• Managed service-floor influence stays fixed when changing background-usage reserve mode.

-• Controlled load between the floor and cap remains flexible budget headroom.
+• Managed load between the floor and cap remains flexible budget room.

 6) Managed device flexibility (p) math